Bridge scoring: The score sheet

 Only contract points are recorded below the line; all other points are recorded above the line.
 Any of the four players may be the recorder, his side being represented in the "We" column and the opponents in the "They" column.
 In the ensuing examples, South is the recorder (the 'We' on the score sheet).

-An example rubber
+Example

 The following table summarizes the results of a rubber consisting of six deals.